Didi investors to vote on NY delisting after Beijing crackdown

-HONG KONG (BLOOMBERG) - Didi Global is widely expected to secure a blessing from shareholders on Monday (May 23) to delist in New York, capping an 11-month ordeal that wiped out around US$60 billion (S$82.5 billion) of its market value and turned the ride-hailing giant into a symbol of China's tech crackdown.
+HONG KONG • Didi Global was widely expected to secure a blessing from shareholders yesterday to delist in New York, capping an 11-month ordeal that wiped out about US$60 billion (S$83 billion) of its market value and turned the ride-hailing giant into a symbol of China's tech crackdown.

 The retreat is part of what many see as comeuppance for a company known for pushing the limits with the Beijing authorities.